Circl3s/api-exercise/README.md

       "price": <price>
     }
     ```
-    - Creates a new product, returns query result.
+    - Creates a new product, returns id of the new product.
 - **GET /products/`<id>`**
     - No body.
-    - Returns single product with given id.
+    - Returns a single product with given id.
 - **PUT /products/`<id>`**
     - Body:
     ```json